Three Changes for the IRS Streamlined Procedure in Canada

 Yes, many will be denied based on certain criteria; but your returns may be accepted by the IRS once you file them through the Streamlined Procedure.

-Taxpayers Have the Choice of ‘Opting Out’ of OVDI to Take Advantage of Streamlined Procedure
+Taxpayers Have the Choice of ‘Opting Out’ of OVDI to Take Advantage of Streamlined Procedure in Canada

 The original IRS instructions and Frequently Asked Questions about the Streamlined Procedure and the legal ability to Opt out of a previously-entered-into-OVDI are also somewhat confusing (to say that least) and not at all representative of the position of the IRS.